 A growing community

-Last spring, Q Burke Mountain Resorts LLC purchased Burke Mountain.
-The group, headed by Jay Peak co-owner Ariel Quiros, includes recognizable Northern Vermont businessman Bill Stenger and is one piece in a $700 million initiative in the Northeast Kingdom.
+In may of 2012, Q Burke Mountain Resorts LLC purchased Burke Mountain.
+The group, headed by Jay Peak co-owner Ariel Quiros, includes recognizable Northern Vermont businessman Bill Stenger and is one piece in a $600 million initiative in the Northeast Kingdom.

-Leading the team that will be developing, building and running the new Q Burke will be Ary Quiros Jr., President and CEO.
+Leading the team that will be developing, building and running Q Burke Mountain Resort is Ary Quiros Jr., President and CEO.
 Ary brings a deep hospitality background and a get-your-hands dirty ethic that fits in perfectly with the Burke spirit.